query clause

 query=index_name:('search_query')^^number

 A weakand query retrieves documents that match only a part of a long search query.
-You can specify the minimum number of terms that must be matched.
-You can specify this minimum number in two ways.
-If you tokenize the query before you send it, use the `^` operator to specify the exact minimum number of matched terms.
+You can specify the minimum number of terms that must be matched in two ways.
+If you tokenize the query before sending it, use the `^` operator to specify the exact minimum number of matched terms.
 If the DPI engine tokenizes the query and you do not know the number of terms in advance, use the `^^` operator to set a minimum match ratio.
-To support scenarios with many terms after tokenization, the `number` parameter for `^^` is a value in thousandths.
+The `number` parameter for `^^` is a value in thousandths.
 The minimum number of matched terms is calculated as `(Number of terms after tokenization × number / 1000.0)`, and the result is rounded up.

-The performance of a weakand query is between that of an AND query and an OR query.
+A weakand query performs between an AND query and an OR query.
 Performance improves as the minimum number of matched terms increases.

 Note: The weakand query feature is disabled by default.
 To use this feature, contact technical support.